bibinbastian/SP-Metadata-Tag/README.md

  6. Create  a .env file and list all variables here as key value pair  Password=mypassword
  7. Create a git ignore file to ignore .env from checking in to sc
- 8. Looks like evertyhing is fine from desktop now let's host it as a Azure webapp
+ 8. Looks like evertyhing is fine from desktop now let's host it as a Azure webapp 9.Also Commit all the chnages from VS code which will sync to the local git.In GitHub Desktop publish this to web